-Handling Multilingual Chats
+Handle Multilingual Chats

 Virtual Contact Center introduces multilingual support for chat.
 With this enhancement, customers can choose to chat in any of the supported languages.
 Agents can handle customer chats in any of the supported languages they know or use automatic translation tool.
-Each Virtual Contact Center agent is associated with a primary and one or more secondary languages of fluency.
+Each Virtual Contact Center agent is associated with one primary and one or more secondary languages of fluency.

 - If the chat request is in one of these languages, agents can chat in the requested language.

-- If the chat request is not in their primary or secondary language, agents can use automatic translation tool.
+- If the chat request is not in their primary or secondary language, agents can use the automatic translation tool.